SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 # 1.0 Netflix Eureka

-The Steeltoe Eureka client lets applications register services with a Eureka server and discover services registered by other applications.
+Steeltoe's Eureka client implementation lets applications register services with a Eureka server and discover services registered by other applications.
 This Steeltoe client is an implementation of the 1.0 version of the Netflix Eureka client.

-The Steeltoe Eureka client supports the following .NET application types:
+Steeltoe's Eureka client implementation supports the following .NET application types:

 * ASP.NET (MVC, WebForm, WebAPI, WCF)
 * ASP.NET Core